 - Make sure that Data Saver is toggled off.
 Again, this option is called Use Less Data on iPhones.

-Some users experience a glitch on Instagram that disallows them from posting when their data caches are full.
-Luckily, there’s a very easy fix for this problem.
+Some users experience a glitch on the Instagram app that disallows them from posting when their data caches are full.
+Luckily, there’s a very easy fix for this problem that results in the Instagram not posted yet error.

-- Go to the Settings and click General.
+- Go to the Settings and tap on General.

 - Head over to iPhone Storage.